MichaelCurrin/learn-to-code/PHP/README.md

 [Fri Mar  2 20:10:22 2018] 127.0.0.1:33554 [500]: /static/printing.php - syntax error, ... on line 11
 ```

-## Further details
+## Other server

-Python's simple HTTP server is not configured by default to run PHP.
-However, one can use php's webserver.
+Python's simple HTTP server is not configured by default to run PHP script.
+However, one can use PHP's webserver.

 Resources: